 Foreign housing exclusion

 A foreign housing exclusion (FHE) is available for certain amounts of overseas housing expenses paid or reimbursed by an employer.
-Allowable housing expenses are the reasonable expenses (such as rent, utilities other than telephone charges, and real and personal property insurance) paid or incurred during the year by the taxpayer and reimbursed by the employer, or paid on the taxpayer’s behalf, for foreign housing (including those of the spouse and dependents if they lived with the taxpayer).
+Allowable housing expenses are reasonable expenses.
+Such as rent, utilities other than telephone charges, and real and personal property insurance.
+All paid or incurred during the year by the taxpayer.
+And reimbursed by the employer, or paid on the taxpayer’s behalf, for foreign housing.
+Including those of the spouse and dependents if they lived with the taxpayer.
 The rental value of housing provided by the employer in return for services can also be covered by the FHE.
-Allowable housing expenses do not include the cost of home purchase or other capital items, wages of domestic servants, or deductible interest and taxes.
+Allowable housing expenses do not include the cost of home purchase.
+Or other capital items, wages of domestic servants, or deductible interest and taxes.

 The FHE is computed by calculating the difference between two numbers: